An intranet that works. What content do employees read?

 Figure 2.
 SharePoint article.
 Concise content, engaging visuals

-Content pages: less numerous but more durable
+Content pages: fewer but more durable

 Although content pages (e.g., procedures, guides, policies) are much less frequently created, they have a longer life cycle: